-Social organization and change in rural communities; use of sociological principles in analysis of rural problems and rural development.
-CED 452 Rural Organization (3) This course combines an introduction to the social theories of communities with real-life examples of applications to understanding community problems and concerns.
-The focus is on the special circumstances facing small towns and rural communities, but the concepts are applicable in all communities, from urban neighborhoods to suburbs.
-Topics covered include local community in a global economy, power and decision-making, the role of governments and other social institutions, development of community and the importance of building social infrastructure as well as economic and physical infrastructure, multi community collaboration and building, and sustainable communities.
-Those taking the class will gain experience in conducting a case study of a small Pennsylvania community, build skills in working in a team, and gain understanding of the complexity of factors that influence community (and your own) well-being.
-If your future career involves operating within a community setting, this course can increase your knowledge of that setting and how to function within it.
-And, even if you don't plan on working with communities in your job, you will be living in a community.
+This course combines an introduction to the social theories of communities with real-life examples of applications to understanding community problems and concerns.
+The focus is on the circumstances facing the range of places from small towns and rural communities to urban neighborhoods and suburbs.
+Topics covered include local community in a global economy, power and decision-making, the role of governments and other social institutions, community development and sustainability, and the importance of social as well as economic and physical infrastructure.
+Those taking the class will gain experience in conducting a case study of a Pennsylvania community, build skills in working in a team, and gain understanding of the complexity of factors that influence community and individual well-being.
+If your future career involves working within a community setting, this course can give you insights into its dynamics.
+And, even if you don't plan on working with communities in your job, you will still be living in a community.
 This course can help you to understand the ways that you can contribute to improving your own quality of life by becoming involved in your community.

-Prerequisite: 6 credits in rural sociology, sociology, or psychology
+Prerequisite: 6 credits in RSOC or SOC or PSYCH

 An experiential-learning course that provides a capstone learning experience for seniors graduating from the Community, Environment and Development major.
 CED 475 CED Integrated Capstone Experience (3) A well-designed capstone experience provides students with a valuable reflective and integrative experience as they complete their baccalaureate degree programs.
 This course is designed to encourage students to reflect, integrate and apply the knowledge that they have learned in previous coursework for the CED major.
 The course is built on discussion and exercises that require integration.
 Like the CED program more generally, this course relies on case studies to help students apply the skills that they have learned to actual cases that challenge communities and regions in developed and developing areas of the world.
 The CED program is also designed to include experiential-learning exercises throughout the program; this course engages students in a significant in-depth experience or project that will vary year-by-year.
 The experience could be in the United States or in another country.
 The project will be hands-on and action-oriented.
 Evaluation is based on assessment of active participation in class discussions, papers that provide critical assessments of the case studies assigned to the class, and a final project conducted in the field, either in the U.S. or internationally.